 The PK analyst will appropriately flag and annotate treatment of any anomalous concentrations, exclusions and any special treatment for descriptive statistics and plots.
-The concentration and time data of BGB-DXP604 and BGB-DXP593 will be listed individually and summarized by treatment group using descriptive statistics.
+BGB-DXP593 concentration and time data will be listed individually and summarized by dose level using descriptive statistics.